kubeomatic/k8s-timebomb/docs/README.md

 ---

 ## Extend Validity
-After a validity been expired all resource for a solution will be there, in the cluster, except all the pods.
+After a validity has expired and the PODs deleted, all others resources for a solution will be there, in the cluster.
+Only PODs are deletes.
+Any other resource then PODs are not deleted.

 Example:

+Below is a NGINX namespace with expired validity.

+There are no PODs running.

 ```shell
 $ kubectl -n nginx get all